-Between completing your CBT and passing your test, you’ll need to get learner motorbike insurance.
+After completing your CBT, but before passing your full test, you’ll need to get learner motorcycle insurance.

-As you’re only planning on being a learner for a few days or weeks at most, it makes a lot of sense to take out a temporary policy for the time being.
-You can put a more permanent arrangement in place once you pass, and are likely to be quoted lower premiums at that point.
+If you’re keen to pass as quickly as possible, you’ll be a learner for a few days or weeks at most, so it makes a lot of sense to take out a temporary policy for the time being.
+You can put a more permanent arrangement in place once you pass and are likely to be quoted lower premiums at that point.

 With our short term cover, you can choose from flexible options like one day motorbike insurance and one week motorbike insurance.
 These give you the freedom you need to get vital on-road experience before your test.

-As with any form of motoring insurance, there are lots of different factors that insurers look at, before deciding on a premium that’s right and fair for you.
-And this is no different whether you’ve passed your test or not.
+As with any type of motoring insurance, there are lots of different factors that insurers look at, before deciding on a premium that’s right and fair for you.
+This is no different with temporary motorbike insurance, whether you’ve passed your test or not.